twilio-labs/open-pixel-art/CONTRIBUTING.md

 If you want to contribute a pixel, you have to open the [`_data/pixels.json`](_data/pixels.json) file.
 It contains every pixel placed on the canvas.

-There's two ways you can contribute a pixel.
+There are two ways you can contribute a pixel.

 ### Option 1: "Claim" a pixel

 Some entries in the `pixels.json` file exist but have a `username` property of `<UNCLAIMED>`.
 This means that you can change them to be your pixel.
-You can change the color to whatever you want.
-Afterwards change the `username` property to your GitHub username that you'll use to open the pull request with.
+You can change the colour to whatever you want.
+Afterwards, change the `username` property to your GitHub username that you'll use to open the pull request with.

 ### Option 2: Create a new pixel